All the Blackjack Side Bets: Risks & Rewards

 Mechanics: Pays when the first two cards of the player are of the same rank.
 Suits may enhance the reward.

-Comparison: Similar to Perfect Pairs, sometimes in other blackjack versions.
+Comparison: This game is similar to Perfect Pairs and can occasionally be found in other blackjack versions.

 Mechanics: Uses the player’s first two cards and the dealer’s up-card to form Three-of-a-Kind, Straight, or Straight Flush.